-Tesla Education is a candidate school for the International Baccalaureate (IB) Primary Years Programme PYP (KG – Grade 5) Middle Years Programme MYP (Grade 6 – Grade 10) and Diploma Programme DP (Grade 11 &12).
-Tesla is the only school teaching the International Baccalaureate (IB) in Tan Binh District.
+Tesla Education is an IB World School, authorized to provide the International Baccalaureate Primary Years Programme (IB PYP).
+Tesla is a candidate school for the Middle Years Programme MYP (Grade 6 - Grade 10) and Diploma Programme DP (Grade 11 & 12).
+Tesla Education is the only school teaching the International Baccalaureate (IB) in Tan Binh District.
 Tesla Education is unique in providing an integrated international curriculum, combining both the high standards set by the National Curriculum (NC) with the rigorous international standards of the IB organization.
 This is a unique teaching and learning method with flexible content to meet modern educational requirements.

 Mr. Faizol Musa: IB curriculum provides unique educational experiences for students: